Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

-In Section 2, we endeavor to prove theorem \ref{main1} and also the general upper bounds for the nonlinear term $\Gamma^\epsilon$.
-Section 3 presents the proof to the longtime behavior of the semi-group $e^{-t\mathcal{L}^\epsilon}$.
-In section 4, in the perturbation framework, we prove global well-posedness, global dynamics and global error estimates for the Boltzmann equation with and without angular cutoff.
-In the appendix, we list some useful lemmas which are of great importance to the bounds of the operator.
+In Section 2, we endeavor to prove Theorem \ref{main1} and some upper bounds for the nonlinear term $\Gamma^\epsilon$.
+Theorem \ref{main2} and Theorem \ref{main3} are proved in Section 3 and Section 4 respectively.
+In the appendix, we give some necessary results for the sake of completeness.